mikeri/CharEd/README.md

 - Import Amiga font files.
 Only 8x8 bitmap fonts are supported.
 As far as I know no other similar tools does this.
 - Easily replace or fill selected characters with standard kernal chars, for example PETSCII drawing characters.
 - Quick loadaddress menu.
+- One click preview in emulator or on a real hardware.

 More features hopefully to come soon.